jakkra/ZSWatch/GETTING_STARTED.md

 At this point it's not possible to use nRF Connect SDK as features and fixes not yet released in NCS are needed to build ZSWatch SW.

 ## Cloning source code
-Make sure you have enough space and clone the source code:
 ```
 git clone https://github.com/jakkra/ZSWatch.git
 git submodule update --init --recursive